 The French-born drummer whose propulsive energy powered Yellowcard's pop-punk anthems for over a decade.

-Longineu 'LP' Parsons III entered the world in France but found his rhythm in the Florida punk scene.
-As a teenager, his powerful, technical drumming became the backbone of Yellowcard, a band that would define a genre for a generation.
-From the raw aggression of their early work to the polished, violin-laced hits like 'Ocean Avenue,' Parsons's drums provided both the anchor and the engine.
-His departure from the band in 2014 marked the end of an era, but his work on every studio album up to that point cemented his place as a foundational figure in 2000s pop-punk.
-Beyond Yellowcard, he has lent his skills to the metalcore of Evergreen Terrace, showcasing a versatility rooted in pure, unadulterated rock power.
+Longineu 'LP' Parsons III entered the world in France and found his rhythm in the Florida punk scene.
+As a teenager, his powerful, technical drumming became the backbone of Yellowcard.
+From the raw aggression of their early work to the violin-laced hits like 'Ocean Avenue,' Parsons's drums provided both the anchor and the engine.
+He played on every studio album up to his departure in 2014.
+Beyond Yellowcard, he lent his skills to the metalcore of Evergreen Terrace, showcasing versatility rooted in pure rock power.

 1965–1980